 Do you think that so long as I am choosing to live a non-monogamous lifestyle, I should avoid using that label?
 Do you think one can be a Christian, and also have extramarital sex in the context I’ve described?
 Tell me your thoughts!

-No. You wouldn’t think that.
+No, you wouldn’t.
 Instead, you’d be all, “Ah.
-That’s so sweet!
-I just love it when happy people get happily laid.
+That is so, so sweet!
+I just love it when happy people get happily sexed-up by other happy people.
 Look at those two.
-They love and trust each other so much they’re willing to bring others into the sacred space of that love and trust.
-Those are my kind of mortals, right there.
-Now, what’s this about Jared Kushner being in charge of peace in the Middle East?
-Seriously, am I going to have to flood that whole freakin’ planet again?”
+They love and trust each other so much that they’re willing to bring others into the sacred space of that love and trust.
+Those are my kind of mortals, right there.”

-I personally feel that the only God I could possibly be on board with is one who wants more love in the world, not less.
-Why in the world would I be interested in a God who cares more about whether or not I’m following some arcane set of rules for being a good person than they (because if God has a gender then I’m a caterpillar about to morph into a giant hairy yak) care about whether or not I actually am a good person?
+I don’t know about you, but the only God I could be on board with is one who wants more love in the world, not less.
+Why in the world would I be interested in a God who cares more about whether or not I’m following some arcane set of rules for being a good person than they do about whether or not I actually am a good person?
+(I use the pronoun “they” for God, because if God has a gender I’m a flying yak.)

 Here’s the deal: It’s no one’s business whether or not you’re a Christian—or if you’re the right kind of Christian, or what kind of Christian you are, or any of that nonsense.
-That’s all just stuff people like to muck around in so they don’t have to deal with cleaning their own shoes.
+That’s all just muck people like to mess around with so they don’t have to spend any time cleaning their own dirty shoes.

-If someone feels like they need to know where exactly you fall on the great big spectrum that is Being a Christian, then they can ask you about that after they’ve developed with you the kind of close relationship wherein such a conversation has a healthly and natural place.
-Until then, they need to keep to themselves their interest in judging you based on whatever moral code it is that they’ve accepted as their own.
+If someone feels like they need to know where exactly you fall on the infinite spectrum of Being Christian, then they can ask you about that—after, that is, they’ve developed with you the kind of close relationship wherein such a conversation has a healthy and natural place.
+Until that time, they need to keep to themselves their interest in judging you based on whatever moral code it is that they’ve accepted as their own.

 Call yourself what you want, when you want, how you want, and to whom you want.
 It’s all your business, and nobody else’s.
-If somebody, for whatever reason, feels it incumbent upon them to call you a hypocrite, then . . . okay.
-Sucks to be them.
+If somebody, for whatever reason, then feels it incumbent upon them to call you a hypocrite, then . . . okay.
+Then just be grateful you’re not them.